-SAG Awards 2018: Women take center stage
+More calls for change in Hollywood at the SAG Awards

 Story highlights

-- Awards air Sunday night
+- Awards aired Sunday night

 But this year there was a twist -- only women spoke.